 The Queensland Government is committed to a crocodile management program that delivers appropriate protection of public safety while enabling the ongoing survival of estuarine crocodiles in the wild.

 If you live in or are visiting Croc Country, it is your responsibility to be Croc Wise and aware of the different levels of risk so you can make informed decisions, for example, when considering entering the water.

 Queensland Crocodile Management Plan

-The Queensland Crocodile Management Plan (QCMP) is the overarching framework for the statewide management of public safety risks associated with crocodiles in Queensland.
-Management is based on crocodile management zones where crocodiles are removed in certain circumstances across different areas of the state in accordance with the level of risk posed.
+The Queensland Crocodile Management Plan (QCMP) is the overarching framework for the statewide management of public safety risks associated with estuarine crocodiles in Queensland.
+Under the QCMP crocodile management responses are based on crocodile management zones whereby crocodiles are removed in certain circumstances across different areas of the state in accordance with the level of risk posed.